How much does it cost?

 A lot less than you pay to drive alone!
 Each passenger pays a low monthly fare based on round-trip miles, which covers all commuting costs.
 Plus, some employers offer employee discounts.

 What are the vans like?

-GoTriangle owns 12 and 7-passenger vans with automatic transmission, anti-lock brakes, front airbags, and (for your comfort):
+GoTriangle owns 12- and seven-passenger vans with automatic transmission, anti-lock brakes, front airbags and for your comfort:

 A regular commuter, like you.
 Most split the driving with a back-up driver.
-All drivers must have a good driving record, pass a drug test and take an online driving course, for the safety of our vanpoolers.
+All drivers must have good driving records, pass drug tests and take an online driving course, for the safety of our vanpoolers.

-Note: The driver of a 7-passenger van must pay full fare to offset the higher fares.
+Note: The driver of a seven-passenger van must pay full fare to offset the higher fares.

 Does the van provide door-to-door service?

 Vanpool drivers determine their own routes, but most drop off at your workplace door or in the parking lot.
 In the mornings, vanpoolers typically agree to meet at a central place, such as a church or shopping center.

 Everything is covered by the rider fares.
 GoTriangle’s repair shop maintains the vehicles while providing a loaner van.
 Insurance is included for collision and liability and has a low $250 deductible if the driver causes an accident.
 In the event of an accident, drivers should call Vanpool Maintenance at 919-622-9098.

 Simply give your monthly fare to the vanpool driver (or other treasurer approved by GoTriangle), who will then pay with a single check.
 The vanpool treasurer chooses whether to accept cash or check.